 How does Friend to Friend work?

-When you meet with a client, first determine their eligibility for the program.
+When you meet with a client, first determine their eligibility according to your program guidelines.
+Friend to Friend is available to households at 250% of poverty or less.
 Once eligibility has been determined, you can pledge up to $150 towards utility services.
 This amount can be split between utilities if needed.

 Once you have determined the amount(s) needed, you enter their information and assistance record into our Charity Tracker database using the Friend to Friend assistance category.

 Once you have entered the assistance record into Charity Tracker, United Way staff will send all Friend to Friend assistance requests to our accounting department for payment processing.
 These requests will be sent weekly.
 Payments are processed bi-weekly.